MicrosoftDocs/WSL/commandline/WSL/faq.md

 1. Open cmd.exe
 1. Right click title bar -> Properties -> Uncheck Use legacy console
 1. Click OK

+### Why do I get a Permission Denied error when using ping?
+Administrator privileges in Windows are required to run Ping in WSL.
+To run ping run Bash on Unbutu on Windows as an administrator, or run bash.exe from a CMD / PowerShell prompt with administrator privileges.

+### Why do I not have internet access from WSL?
+Some users have reported issues with specific firewall applications blocking internet access in WSL.
+The firewalls reported are:

+1. Kaspersky
+1. AVG
+1. Avast

+In some cases turning off the firewall allows for access.
+In some cases simply having the firewall installed looks to block access.

 ### Where can I provide feedback?